Clemapfel/jluna/docs/manual.md

 To access the return value of a task, we use the member function `.result()`.
 This function returns an object of type `jluna::Future`.

 A future is a thread-safe container that may or may not (yet) contain a value.
 The future itself is available immediately when its corresponding task is created.
-Until the task has successfully completed, however, the future will not contain a value.
-Once the task is done, the return value will be moved into the future, after which we can access it.

 ```cpp
 auto task = ThreadPool::create(forward_arg, size_t(1234));
 auto future = task.result();
 ```

+Until the task has successfully completed, however, the future will not contain a value.
+Once the task is done, the return value will be copied into the future, after which we can access it.
+If we want to avoid the copying, we need to wrap the result in a `std::reference_wrapper`.

-To get the potential value of a future, we use `.get()`, which returns a `std::optional`.
-If the task has completed, we can access the value of the optional using `std::optional::value()`.
-To check if the value is already available, we can use `jluna::Future::is_available()`:
+To get the potential value of a future, we use `.get()`, which returns a `std::optional<T>` where `T` is the return type of the C++ function used to `create` the task.
+Once completed, we can access the value of the optional using `std::optional::value()`.
+To check whether the value is already available, we can use `jluna::Future::is_available()`:

 ```cpp
 // create task